GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 ## Conditional manipulation

-This GraphQL query extracts the emails from the response of the API, and converts to upper case those ones from users with a special language:
+This GraphQL query extracts the emails from the response of the API, and converts to upper case those ones from users with a special language via the composable directive `@if` (provided by the [**Conditional Field Manipulation**](https://gatographql.com/extensions/conditional-field-manipulation/) extension) :

 ```graphql
 query {